okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/third-party-risk-integration/create-service-app/index.md

 For background information on this process, see [Create a public/private key pair](/docs/guides/implement-oauth-for-okta-serviceapp/create-publicprivate-keypair).

 ### Create a service application
-Create the service application that integrates with the third-party Risk Provider using the previously generated public key for authentication.
+Create the service application that integrates with the third-party risk provider using the previously generated public key for authentication.

-1. Copy the name of your third-party Risk Provider to your Postman environment's `providerName` variable.
+1. Copy the name of your third-party risk provider to your Postman environment's `providerName` variable.
 In this example, use `Risk Provider Example`.

 2. Call the following POST API from the Risk Integration Postman collection: **Admin: API to create OAuth service client (for the provider)** (`{{url}}/oauth2/v1/clients`).